2016 John Weir Academic Scholarship

 When my brother, John Weir, acquired his spinal cord injury (SCI) in 1964, the atmosphere was different for people with disabilities than it is today.
 The medical field kept people alive with SCIs, but society offered little in terms of satisfying futures.
 John was a pioneer in many ways.
 His ability to inspire practical help instead of pity was one of his gifts.
 While in the hospital after his surgery, he graduated from Ann Arbor’s Pioneer High School.
 Later, he became the first severely disabled person to go to Eastern Michigan University.
 In 1976, he helped found the Ann Arbor Center for Independent Living (CIL).
 At the time, CILs were a new idea designed to provide resources to people who were disabled and to assist in ways that facilitated a more active life.
 John remained an active pioneer until his death in 1985. ~ Lou Weir

-The John Weir Selection Committee reviews each application on the basis of academic and community service accomplishments.
-Top candidates are interviewed in late February and early March.
-Scholarships will be awarded in Spring of 2013 in Ann Arbor.
+The John Weir Selection Committee reviews each application and interviews the top candidates.
+Scholarships will be awarded in Spring of 2016 in Ann Arbor.
 Winners are encouraged to attend with their friends and family.

-Please contact Anna Dusbiber Gossage, Ann Arbor CIL Youth Program Manager, at
+Please contact Anna Dusbiber Gossage, Ann Arbor CIL Youth Services Manager, at

 (734) 971-0277 x 17 or email@example.com